EskelinenAntti/tmuxide/README.md

 ## Enough fancy words, what does it do?

 https://github.com/user-attachments/assets/8a74ceba-ddda-40c3-b467-9b21ac6c5892
+<p style="font-style: italic; text-align: center">tmuxide and friends (tmux, neovim, fzf and zsh) in action.
+You can find example configrations for these tools from the bottom of this page.</p>

 The traditional way of using tmux can be rather tedious.
 When creating a session, you need to
 - Come up with a name for the session (or run in trouble later), and run `tmux new -s my-project`